 Tropical Evergreen Forests:

-Evergreen forests (or Tropical Rain Forests) are found on the rainy parts of the Western Ghats and the island groups of Lakshadweep and the Andaman and Nicobar Islands.
+Evergreen forests (or Tropical Rain Forests) are found in the rainy parts of the Western Ghats and the island groups of Lakshadweep and the Andaman and Nicobar Islands.

-Ebony, mahogany and rosewood are the most important trees of the Evergreen Forests.
+Ebony, Mahogany and Rosewood are the most important trees of the Evergreen Forests.
 Teak is the most dominant species of deciduous forests.
-Other trees found here are bamboos, sal, shisham, sandalwood and khair.
+Other trees found here are Bamboo, Sal, Shisham, Sandalwood and Khair.

 Deciduous forests are found mostly in the eastern parts of the country – northeastern states along the foothills of the Himalayas, Jharkhand, West Orissa and Chhattisgarh and the eastern slopes of the Western Ghats.
 Trees of the Evergreen Forests don’t shed their leaves at one and the same time, so these forests remain evergreen.
 The trees of the deciduous forests shed their leaves for about six to eight weeks in summer.

-The following major types of vegetation may be identified in our country:
+The following major types of vegetation are found in our country: